What is your connection to Cankar and Slovenia?

 Lastly, do you have a favourite play?

 Andreja: Oh, no!
-It’s like asking a parent about favourite children! (laughing) Overall, For the Wealth of the Nation is my favourite, both in Slovene and English.
+It’s like asking a parent about favourite children! (laughing) Overall, For the Good of the Nation is my favourite, both in Slovene and English.
 It’s a fun piece with great characters.
 I’d love to direct that play in English.
 Beside that, I really like Lepa Vida, which, I must confess, reads even better in English that in Slovene.
 Tina Mahkota and Tom Priestly really did a remarkable job with it.
 I also like the flow of King of Betajnova and playfulness of Depravity.
 It’s so hard!
 They’re all good

 What did you learn?